English - Secondary Education (EA-A) Major

 As this major leads to a Bachelor of Arts degree, the World Language requirement for the Bachelor of Arts Degree must also be fulfilled.
 See the Degree Requirements section of this catalog for information.

-English Secondary Education Major (required for licensure PATHS 2 and 3)
+English Secondary Education Major (required for Wisconsin grades 4-12 English licensure).

 Code | Title | Hours |